zhenHai1021/Tijarah-Blockchain-Notes/Chapter 3/Digital Signatures.md

 # Digital Signatures
+KEYWORD:
+Digital Signature, Private Key/Public Key, Authentication, Security

 Ensuring authenticity and integrity of transactions within a distributed network.
 They serve as a cryptographic tool that not only secure transactions but also establishes a layer of accountability and trust among participants.

-KEYWORD

 Understanding Digital Signatures
 A digital signature is a cryptographic technique analogous to a handwritten signature or a stamped seal, but with far more inherent security built into its design.
 It is a mathematical scheme for demonstrating the authenticity of digital messages or documents.